ResourcesArticles

 • New accounts

-Considering these factors, you likely have a great credit score if you make it a point to make your payments on time, use less than 30% of your available credit limit, and have a good mix of accounts that you’ve maintained for several years.
+You’ll likely have a great credit score if you manage your personal finances well by paying on time, using less than 30% of your available credit limit, and including a good mix of accounts that you’ve maintained for several years on your credit report.

 How to improve your credit score